Tilko/SerDesJavaDataModelGenerator/README.md

 	packagesSet.generateJavaSourceFiles_InTheCurrentMavenProject();
 }
 ```
-then, with the following code, you can load your OpenAPI Yaml file into an instance of the "OpenApiSpec" class that has been generated at the previous step:
+Then, with the following code, you can load your OpenAPI Yaml file into an instance of the "OpenApiSpec" class that has been generated at the previous step:

 ```java
 public static void main2(String[] args) throws Exception {